Bhargava-Kotharu/myretail-service/README.md

 ## Instructions to access the API #

 Application is started at context path /  and port 8080 and following APIs are exposed.
+All the APIs are secured using Basic Authentication(username, password).
+Please use the combination 'user/password' as username/password.

 ### GET Products API ###